 Arizona vital records include stillbirth records, divorce records, fetal death records, birth records, marriage records, and adoption records.
 This section focuses on four vital records:

-• Divorce records
+- Divorce records

-• Marriage records
+- Marriage records

-• Birth records
+- Birth records

-• Death records
+- Death records

 Some Arizona residents wonder if vital records can be bought online to save themselves the trouble of picking them up from an on-site location.
-The good news is that birth and death records can be purchased online through the Arizona Department of Health Services (DHS), Bureau of Vital Records.
+The good news is that birth and death records can be purchased online through the Arizona Department of Health Services (DHS) Bureau of Vital Records.
 Unfortunately, the Arizona DHS doesn’t hold marriage or divorce records.

 To give readers an idea of how prevalent divorce is within the state, the following image shows the percentages of the divorced population in each Arizona county.

-Furthermore, birth records have to be at least 75 years old, and death records need to be at least 50 years old for people to access them.6 Marriage and divorce records are public Arizona state records.
+Marriage and divorce records are public Arizona state records.
 However, someone can request the sealing of divorce records to protect bank information, children’s identities, or domestic violence victims.7

-How to Submit an Arizona Vital Records Request
+How To Submit an Arizona Vital Records Request

-Because marriage and divorce records aren’t accessible through the Arizona DOH, interested parties have to go to the Clerk of the Superior Clerk where the marriage (or dissolution of marriage) took place.
+Because marriage and divorce records aren’t accessible through the Arizona DOH, interested parties have to go to the Clerk of the Superior Clerk, where the marriage (or dissolution of marriage) took place.

 The Arizona DHS allows patrons to purchase birth and death certificates online or by mail.
 (They can also buy certificates in person at their county’s vital records office.)
 There are certain criteria a person has to meet before buying a birth or death certificate, though.

-Interested parties have to be blood or adoptive relatives, power of attorneys, court-ordered representatives, government agents, or permitted by an eligible person to retrieve birth or death records.
+Interested parties have to be blood or adoptive relatives, power of attorneys, court-ordered representatives, government agents, or are permitted by an eligible person to retrieve birth or death records.
 (The individual on the record has to be 18 or older to buy their own birth certificate.)

 As previously mentioned, customers can obtain birth and death certificates by mail or from the Web.
 Certified copies of certificates cost $20.00.
 Below are the details behind each method: